Fort Street High School: School traditions

-Fort Street community

 Alumni

 Fort Street alumni, as well as current attendees, are traditionally called "Fortians".
 Prominent former students include Australia's first Prime Minister, Edmund Barton, a Governor-General of Australia, and five justices of the High Court of Australia (including Michael Kirby), the highest number among government schools in Australia and the second highest among all schools in Australia.
 Fortians have also served as the President of the United Nations General Assembly (Herbert Evatt) and the President of the International Court of Justice (Percy Spender) (in each case, the only Australians to date to hold such positions), justices of the Supreme Court of New South Wales, Federal Court of Australia and other state and federal courts, Premiers of New South Wales, and Chancellors of the University of Sydney, the University of New South Wales and other universities.
 Among its graduates are also well known celebrities.
 In 2010, The Age reported that Fort Street High School ranked equal fourth among Australian schools based on the number of alumni who had received a top Order of Australia honour.

+Royal Australian Air Force fighter pilot, Pat Hughes, DFC, who was killed flying a Spitfire in the Battle of Britain, attended the School in 1934.